-#13 Cost benefit analysis of Wisconsin's WIOA Title IB Adult Program Learning Questions The state of WI distributes federal funding for the Workforce Innovation Opportunity Act's (WIOA) Title IB Adult Program.
-We want to learn if average cost per participant by service type (career, training, and support) at the state level and Workforce Development Area (WDA) level is associated with the participant's outcomes (employment second and fourth quarter after exit, and wages two quarters after exit).
-We also want to learn if there are differences in those who received the different types of services in demographics and/or employment influencers (also called barriers to employment), and if demographic and/or employment influencers vary by WDA, and if these differences result in differences in the cost/benefit of career, training, and support services.
+Dissemination Strategies Share with CWI, workforce, and technology partners to make evidence-based policy and practice decisions. #11 Cost benefit analysis of Wisconsin's WIOA Title IB Adult, Dislocated Worker, and Youth Programs Learning Questions What is the return on investment for the Wisconsin's WIOA Title IB Adult, Dislocated Worker, and Youth programs?
+What is the cost of different career, training, and support services?
+How do participant wages change overtime from the quarter to before exit and quarters after exit?
+How do these wage changes compare to benefit eligibility requirements, inflation, and/or comparison group?
 Data/Information Needed DWD DET BWT fiscal analysts will provide the total funding spent in aggregate, by WDA level, and by service type (career, training, and support).
 Federal reporting provides the number of participants in each WDA and number who receive each service type (career, training, and support).
 Additionally, the longitudinal workforce database has information for a stratified sample of program participants reflecting the population.
 Funding Source(s) WIOA and WDIS funding for staff and data infrastructure.
 Researcher(s) Internal WDIS in partnership with DWD DET BWT staff.
 Methods (Type) Calculate average cost per participant by service type.
 Compare cost to outcomes.
 Look at variances by region, demographics, and employment influencers.
 Consider past cost benefit analyses (e.g., Anderson, C., Schlegelmilch, A., & Hartman, E. (2019).
 Wisconsin PROMISE cost-benefit analysis and sustainability framework.
 Journal of Vocational Rehabilitation, 51, 253-261.)
 The time of interest for this evaluation is 2015 to present.
 It may be useful to make a split in the analysis pre- and post-pandemic.
 Challenges Financial information is not linked to individual participants, so cost needs to be inferred based on overall project costs and participant counts.
 Results will be correlational, so cause and effect cannot be inferred.
 Dissemination Strategies There are a few ways these results will be used.
 First, situations identified with low ROI will be the targets of technical assistance to troubleshoot and improve future performance.
 Use data to inform policy and/or practice.
 Looking at demographics and employment influencers will help identify target populations where recommendations for more funding may be necessary.
 For example, some parts of current WIOA legislation set aside funding specifically for marginalized populations such as youth who are not working or in school and Indigenous people.
 The data from this evaluation may target additional populations who would benefit from more funding.
-Results and lessons learned will be shared with workforce partners.
+Results and lessons learned will be shared with workforce partners. #12 Worker Advancement Initiative (WAI) and Workforce Innovation Grant (WIG) Lessons Learned Learning Questions What was learned from the Worker Advancement Initiative (WAI) and Workforce Innovation Grants (WIG)?
+How many people were served with these programs?
+What services, trainings, and/or supports did these programs provide?